Hopkinton, Rhode Island: Politics

 Hopkinton is located in the 34th Senate District, represented by Republican Elaine J. Morgan, and in the 38th District in the Rhode Island House of Representatives by Democrat Brian Patrick Kennedy.
-At the Federal level, Hopkinton is located in Rhode Island's 2nd Congressional District, which is currently represented by James Langevin (D).
+At the Federal level, Hopkinton is located in Rhode Island's 2nd Congressional District, which is currently represented by Seth Magaziner (D).
 Hopkinton is represented by U.S. Senator John F. Reed (D) and U.S. Senator Sheldon Whitehouse (D).